saltpay/copycat/README.md

 ### `find-and-replace.sh`

 This script will find all instances of a string within a repo and replace it with another string.
 For example:
-`sh find-and-replace.sh -f find -r replace` will find all instances of `find` in the repo and replace them with `replace`.
+`sh find-and-replace.sh -f "find" -r "replace"` will find all instances of `"find"` in the repo and replace them with `"replace"`.